redboltz/mqtt_cpp/README.md

 ## Overview

 mqtt_cpp is a header only library.
-It requires C++14 and the Boost Libraries 1.67.0 or later.
+It requires C++14 and the Boost Libraries 1.67.0 or later. example/bench.cpp requires the Boost Libraries 1.70.0 or later.
+If it is not satisfied, example/bench.cpp is excluded from cmake build target.

 Add mqtt_cpp/include to your include path.
 Then, include `mqtt_client_cpp.hpp` and/or `mqtt_server_cpp.hpp` as follows: